 When preparing to care for someone in the home, obtaining the proper information for what equipment and supplies will be most needed and helpful can seem like a daunting task.
-The questions and information below can help with this process:
+The questions and information below from our experts in home care in Concord, NH and the surrounding areas can help with this process:

 Who to Direct Questions to:

 - If being discharged from the hospital: A hospital discharge planner sometimes can help determine and order the proper equipment.